 Only one mbox-based metric is allowed when using Analytics as the reporting source.

 A server-to-server call from Target to Analytics sends activity and experience information to Analytics.
-This integration does not result in additional server calls for either Target or Analytics.
+This integration does not result in more server calls for either Target or Analytics.

-In some situations, the classifications from Target to Analytics might fail and activities do not show data in Analytics.
-If this happens, see Troubleshoot the Analytics and Target integration (A4T).
+In some situations, the classifications from Target to Analytics fail and activities do not show data in Analytics.
+See Troubleshoot the Analytics and Target integration (A4T).
 You can also contact Client Care for further assistance.